 (Home Energy Assistance Target)

-The HEAT Program begins on November 1 and closes on April 30 each year.
-The phone lines are open the last week of October to accept phone calls to schedule appointments for the HEAT Season.
+The HEAT Program begins on November 1 and closes on September 30 each year.
+The phone lines are open the second week of October to accept calls to schedule appointments for the HEAT Season.

 State HEAT website

-Due to the current COVID-19 pandemic, we have a couple changes that are being implemented.
+Due to the current COVID-19 pandemic, we have changes that are being implemented.